openpsi-project/ReaLHF/_sources/intro.rst.txt

 model parameters** between GPUs to improve the efficiency of the entire RLHF training process.
-By first choosing a parallelization strategy tailored for each model function call
+By first choosing a parallelization strategy tailored for each computation workload
-(e.g., use pipelining for Generation, while tensor parallelism for Training) and then executing these calls concurrently with a smaller parallelization degree (e.g., Actor and Critic in Training), we can eliminate redundant communication while maximizing GPU utilization,
+(e.g., pipelining for Generation and tensor parallelism for Training) and then executing these calls concurrently with a smaller parallelization degree (e.g., Actor and Critic in Training), we can eliminate redundant communication while maximizing GPU utilization,